 91% of Nursing Homes have Insufficient Staffing

 According to the most recent federal study by the Health Care Financing Association, more than 91 percent of the nursing homes in the United States have insufficient nurse aid staffing levels to provide the necessary care to nursing home residents.
 In addition, more than 40 percent of all nursing homes would have to increase nurse aid staff by 50 percent or more to reach the minimum threshold necessary to meet the residents' needs.
 Nursing home negligence typically includes the failure to provide basic necessities such as water, protection from health and safety hazards and general appropriate care.
-Negligence can result in injuries such as falls, broken hips, bed sores, malnutrition, dehydration, improper wound care and other injuries which may result in severe medical complications and even death.
+Negligence can result in injuries such as falls, broken hips, bedsores, malnutrition, dehydration, improper wound care, and other injuries that may result in severe medical complications and even death.

 Get answers to your Nursing Home Neglect Lawsuit Questions